Oren Hasson: My Pictorial Swift CV

 My blog gives me the opportunity to elaborate on details of the creation of certain images, including their use of Time and of special photography or post-processing techniques.
 I also use the blog to ask philosophical questions about art and photography, and on the boundaries between Documenting Photography, Photographic Art and Photography-Based Art.
 Some posts present news in my photography (what and how), such as photographing Paralympic sports.
-Other posts are more technical, presenting tips and guides to special techniques of photography and of post processing, or on the presentation of photos on the web.
+Other posts are more technical, presenting tips and guides to special techniques of photography and of post processing.